-- 11. Inspect the battery compartment for signs of corrosion. - 12.
+- 10. Remove the batteries from the vehicle. - 11.
+Inspect the battery compartment for signs of corrosion. - 12.
 If minimal signs of corrosion are seen, then the damaged paint should be stripped off and the entire battery compartment prepped and repainted. - 13.
 If there are excessive signs of corrosion, then it may be necessary to replace some of the frame members or completely rebuild the battery compartment. - 14.
-Inspect the main positive and negative cables and terminals, charger cables and terminals and 12-volt tap wiring.
-If any of the terminals or wires show signs of corrosion, then they must be repaired or replaced. - 15.
-Install the batteries in reverse order.
+Inspect the main positive and negative cables and terminals, charger cables and terminals and 12volt tap wiring.
+If any of the terminals or wires show signs of corrosion, then they must be repaired or replaced.

+- 15. Install the batteries in reverse order.
 Refer to the Illustrated Parts List for battery cable routing. - 16.
-It is recommended to replace the battery terminal hardware when replacing the batteries. - 17.
-Torque the terminal hardware to 7-8 ft.-lbs. - 18.
-Tighten the hold downs so that the batteries are secure but not so tight as to deform the batteries.
+It is recommended to replace the battery terminal hardware when replacing the batteries.